CylonSB/Scripts/Scripts/Cosine (Basic Chip)/README.md

 ## Inputs

-The input is a single number in the `:a` field.
+The input is a single number in the `:i` field.

  - `:i` number (degrees. must be greater than zero)